 Dr. Jennifer Howeth

 Dr. Christina Staudhammer

-Dr. Christina Staudhammer has collected weather data at the station since 2018 and has an ongoing forest inventory project.
+Professor Christina Staudhammer has collected weather data at the station since 2018 and has an ongoing forest inventory project at the site.
 Weather station data is available for download at cstaudhammer.people.ua.edu/data.html.

 Dr. Monica Kersch-Becker

 Assistant Professor Monica Kersch-Becker has several longstanding research projects at Tanglewood, and over the last year has been investing how caterpillars modify their small-scale environment to facilitate other organisms, including other invertebrates and microorganisms.
 A manuscript produced from work at Tanglewood is under review in the journal Nature Climate Change.
 Work at Tanglewood in Dr. Kersch-Becker’s lab is supporting several graduate student and post-doctoral research projects.